Minimal Fashion: Capsule Wardrobe Guide That Works

 • Oxford shirt

-• Casual loafers or white sneakers
+• Loafers or clean white sneakers

-For Gen Z:
+For Gen Z

 • Baggy jeans